-25 CO2 must be permanently stored, with appropriate leakage prevention and monitoring in place.
-Exploration and storage must comply with ISO 27914:2017 for geological storage of CO2.
+21 CO2 must be permanently stored, with appropriate leakage prevention and monitoring in place.
+Exploration and storage must comply with UK/national government standards for geological storage of CO2.

-Sub-theme Description of Activities and Criteria Exclusions SDG Alignment Pollution, prevention and control continued Sustainable waste management Infrastructure to support more sustainable waste management, disposal, reuse and recycling of waste.
-This includes, but is not limited to: Substituting virgin materials with recycled materials; Increasing the capacity utilisation of products or assets that encourages reuse of materials and therefore reduces waste, such as those encouraged by a sharing economy; Installation of recycling facilities.
-Facilities processing bio-waste (e.g. biodegradable food and garden waste) to produce compost for agriculture, municipal or Retail applications.
-Chemical recycling of plastic.
-Any expenditures related to fossil fuels.
-In dedicated bio-waste treatment plants, the share of food and feed crops used as input feedstock cannot be more than 10% of the input feedstock26.
-SDG 12 Responsible consumption and production Activities involving the treatment of bio-waste (anaerobic digestion and composting) with the resulting production of biogas and digestate, as listed in Energy Generation, Distribution and Storage.
-Clean transportation Vehicles Development, sale, leasing, operation and upgrade of low carbon transportation for people (excluding freight), which includes: Vehicles (including electric motorbikes) and Commercial Vans with zero direct (tailpipe) CO2 emissions, or plug-in hybrids (PHEV) until 31 December 2024 (with only zero direct CO2 emissions thereafter).
-Trains and passenger coaches with zero direct (tailpipe) CO2 emissions, or trains with zero direct (tailpipe) CO2 emission when operated on a track with the necessary infrastructure, but use a conventional engine where such infrastructure is not available (bi-mode).
-Buses and coaches: Any zero-direct (tailpipe) CO2 emission vehicles27 or biogas buses which meet Renewable Transport Fuel Obligation (RTFO) or European Union Renewable Energy Directive certification.
-Sea and coastal passenger water transport28: Any zero-direct (tailpipe) emission vehicles; or Where it is not technologically and economically feasible to comply with the zero emission threshold, until 31 December 2024, vessels derive at least 25% of their energy from zero (tailpipe) CO2 emission fuels or plug-in power for their normal operation at sea and in ports.
-SDG 11 Sustainable citie and communities
+Sub-theme Description of Activities and Criteria Exclusions SDG Alignment Pollution, prevention and control continued • Chemical recycling of plastic Sustainable waste • Infrastructure to support more sustainable waste management, disposal, reuse and recycling of waste.
+This includes, but is not limited to: management • Any expenditures related to fossil fuel o Substituting virgin materials with recycled materials SDG 12 • In dedicated bio-waste treatment plants, the share of food o Increasing the capacity utilisation of products or assets that encourages reuse of materials and Responsible and feed crops used as input feedstock cannot be more than therefore reduces waste, such as those encouraged by a sharing economy consumption and 10 per cent of the input feedstock22 Installation of recycling facilities production • Facilities processing bio-waste (e.g. biodegradable food and garden waste) to produce compost for agriculture, municipal or individual customer applications • Activities involving the treatment of bio-waste (anaerobic digestion and composting) with the resulting production of biogas and digestate, as listed in 'Energy Generation, Distribution and Storage' Clean transportation

+- Development, sale, leasing, operation and upgrade of low carbon transportation for people (excluding freight), which includes: - Vehicles (including electric motorbikes) and Commercial Vans with zero direct (tailpipe) CO_2 emissions, or plug-in hybrids (PHEV) until 31 December 2024 (with only zero direct CO_2 emissions thereafter) - Trains and passenger coaches with zero direct (tailpipe) CO2 emissions, or trains with zero direct (tailpipe) CO2 emission when operated on a track with the necessary infrastructure, but use a conventional engine where such infrastructure is not available (bi-mode) - Buses and coaches: Any zero-direct (tailpipe) CO_2 emission vehicles23 or biogas buses which meet Renewable Transport Fuel Obligation (RTFO) or European Union Renewable Energy Directive certification - Sea and coastal passenger water transport24: - o With zero-direct (tailpipe) emission vehicles and communities